Keiko Yasukawa is a lecturer in the School of Education at UTS.

 Engagement in the professional fields of adult education is an important part of Keiko's work.

-Keiko has held leadership positions in the Australian Council for Adult Literacy and the NSW Adult Literacy and Numeracy Council since 2009.
+Keiko has held leadership positions in the NSW Adult Literacy and Numeracy Council since 2009.
 Through her involvement in these organisations she has undertaken a range of policy advocacy and professional development work in partnership with practitioners.

 Keiko is a member of the Australian Council of Dean's Vocational Education Group.
 This Group consists of higher education VET teacher educators who work together in VET policy advocacy and current issues relating to the quality of teaching and learning in VET.